sst/guide/_chapters/add-a-create-note-api.md

     TableName: 'notes',
     // 'Item' contains the attributes of the item to be created
     // - 'userId': because users are authenticated via Cognito User Pool, we
-    //             will use the User Pool sub (an UUID) of the authencated user
+    //             will use the User Pool sub (a UUID) of the authenticated user
     // - 'noteId': a unique uuid
     // - 'content': parsed from request body
     // - 'attachment': parsed from request body